markstringer-dti/markstringer-dti.github.io/dti.md

 Actually, there's a fourth.

 4. Go home on time.
 Take your weekends off.
 Take holidays.
 See friends.
 Kiss your partner.
 Kiss your kids.
 Kick the dog.
 Oh my God.
 That's a joke.
 Don't kick the dog.
-Take the Dog for a walk so long you have to carry it home.
+Take the dog for a walk so long that you have to carry it home.
 Be gentle with yourself and those around you.
 Seriously.
+Be nice to the dog.

-If you keep doing these things, it might be that something can be done to save the trench warfare project that you're working on.
+If you keep doing these things (not just point 4, point's 1-3 as well), it might be that something can be done to save the trench warfare project that you're working on.
 But equally, it's important to remember that some projects cannot be saved.
+Not by you.
+Not right now.

+It's important to understand that trench warfare was, for all the millions of people who were involved in it an insoluble problem.
+After the war was over there was the idea developed in English language commentaries that the allied soldiers were "Lions lead by donkeys."

+Trench warfare was "emergent behaviour" that came out of a combination of technological and strategic techniques.
+The very short version is that guns got a lot better.
+The technological way out of the impasse probably involved the use of tanks.
+Probably, but not obviously.
+Tanks weren't technologically far enough evolved for their potential as battle winning weapons to be either obvious or immediately exploitable.

+More immediately accessible as a potential solution might have been the devolution of some decision making to small semi-autonomous groups.
+Maybe.
+This was something that the German side did experiment with late in the war, and did have some success with.

 I don't *think* I've ever worked on a project that was being deliberately targeted to fail.
 But maybe I have.
 I have heard talk of such projects.

-When I worked for a large, global consultancy, I was talking to the guy who was our main sales contact with a large UK bank.
+I worked for a global consultancy.
+I was talking to the guy who was our main sales contact with a UK bank.
 I happened to mention a project that I'd been trying to help.
 They were in deep trouble, I could see, but I couldn't exactly figure out why.

 "Oh, yeah," he said.
 Grinning.
 We're letting that project fail.
 "What?"
 "Yes, when we sold them the team to work on the project, we tried to sell them our banking engine at the same time.
-They bought the team, but they insisted we work on this other banking engine.
+They bought the team, but they insisted on using this other banking engine.
 So, we're going to let the project fail.
-Then we'll suggest they use our banking engine."
+Then we'll suggest that they use our banking engine."

-It is quite important to understand that you don't need to stay on any project that is failing.
+It is important to understand that you don't need to stay on any project that is failing.
 The people in the real trenches had to stay.
 If they didn't they'd be shot for desertion.
 You don't have to.
 Paul Simon points out that there are multiple ways to get out of a romantic situation.
 There might not be as many ways of getting off a project, but there are certainly a good few.

 Of course, you can just find a new job.
 When you start to look you might be astounded to find that you're not the only person on that project.
 Others might also be looking.
-Recruiters have a good idea about which projects are going badly.
+Recruiters have a very good idea about which projects are going badly.

-But if you're in an organisation big enough to have more than one project on its books, you can probably get moved off a death march project.
+But if you're in an organisation big enough to have more than one project on its books, you can probably get moved off a trench warfare project.

-### Criticism

-### Contradiction

-### Confirmation
 ## Chapter 4 - Flowers and Fruit

 This is an idea that I picked up from reading about Taoism.
 There are two ways that you can get paid.